kai9987kai/duckhunt/README.md

 <h1>DuckHunter</h1>
 <h3>Prevent RubberDucky (or other keystroke injection) attacks</h3>
-<h3>Try Out the new setup GUI it helps you to setup the software and we have just released a new feature that allows you to run the script every time your computer starts automatically<h3>
+<h3>Try out the new setup GUI, which helps you to set up the software, and we have just released a new feature that allows you to run the script every time your computer starts automatically<h3>